ankur09011/NLDG/README.md

 * Enhance Semantic Search: Improve query handling and matching algorithms.
 * Optimize Pipelines: Refine data processing pipelines for better performance and accuracy.
 * Documentation and Examples: Provide comprehensive documentation and examples to facilitate understanding and usage of the integrated semantic search and SmartConnect.

+# Next Phase:

+Discuss the next phase of the project, including planned features, improvements, and potential challenges.

+Understanding is now we need think it as a virtual assistant which can answer the queries and provide the insights in the form of dashboard.

+Now to do that one of the framework OpsDroid we can use

+Design choices:
+user ask a question we will run the query with following pipleine

+1. Query Processing
+2. NLP
+3. RAG
+4. OpsDroid
+5. Voice Services

+Now think it like mathcking a particular skill with the query and then running the pipeline